gsrohde/testBML/docs/README.md

 single example module.
 The `skelBML` repository is designed to be used as a base for other BioCro module libraries.

+### Using this repository to initialize a working module library

 By default, the code here will not compile and does not define a functional R package.
 Instead, the following steps should be taken to initialize a working R
 packge: